cainus/urlgrey/README.md

       url.path("newpath"); // returns a new uri object with the uri
                                // https://user:newpass@subdomain.asdf.com/newpath

-      // ALSO, req.uri.path() can take arrays of strings as input as well: url.path(['qwer', '/asdf'], 'qwer/1234/', '/1234/');
+      // ALSO, .path() can take arrays of strings as input as well: url.path(['qwer', '/asdf'], 'qwer/1234/', '/1234/');
                       // this returns a new uri object with the uri
                       // https://user:newpass@subdomain.asdf.com/qwer/asdf/qwer/1234/1234